How do you measure the productivity of remote workers?

 10up is an agency, so most staff track their time (for us to bill hourly or measure against fixed fee estimates); and our team leaders review and authorize those entries weekly while also maintaining project budgets; it’s pretty apparent pretty quickly if a budget is being blown by an employee who is not pulling their weight, and it’s in a manager’s’ interests.
 We also adhere to many agile project management principals, with granular tasks (weekly milestones at most, sometimes daily) – we know pretty quickly when staff are off the reservation – faster than most co-located shops I’ve worked at.

-We are software developers, so we use a variety of tools to track objectives, milestones, and the resolution of technical issues.
+1Password was founded by software developers, so we use a variety of tools to track objectives, milestones, and the resolution of technical issues.
 Our support team monitors email inboxes, social networks, and forums.
-It’s very easy for us to monitor productivity: if questions are being answered, bugs are being marked “fixed,” and customers are happy, we’re doing what we’re supposed to be doing.
+It’s very easy for us to monitor productivity: if questions are being answered, bugs are being marked “fixed,” and most importantly, customers are happy, then we’re doing what we’re supposed to be doing.

 We try not to measure productivity.
 Instead we value working with passion.
 If someone is not working with passion then we want to know why.
 We try to get to the root cause and address it.
 We are always doing this.